OrangIPA/gs/README.md

 # short for game server

-combat 2d platformer game server, something like teeworlds. just writing it for fun to understand low level things better
+combat 2d platformer game server, something like teeworlds. just writing it for fun to understand low level things better. built in linux